 - iPhone 7 and 7 Plus: press and hold the Volume Down button and the Side button at the same time, and release them when the Apple logo appears.

 - iPhone 6 and earlier: long press the Home button and the Power button simultaneously, and release them until the Apple logo occurs.

 Way 6: Use the Original USB Lightning Cable

 "iPhone keeps restarting when trying to restore" - maybe now you could avoid it by using an original USB lightning cable.
 You should avoid using any third-party chargers and cables to avoid this issue.
 When bought new, the only exception is when a cable isn't originally included with the unit.
 In this case, when connecting your iPhone to the computer, it is recommended that you use an original USB cable.
 This will ensure that your iPhone stays connected and works properly.

-A common cause of the dreaded restarts is an Apple defective battery and that's where these steps to solve iPhone keeps restarting during restore issue may become useful.
+A common cause of the dreaded restarts is an Apple defective battery, and the steps related to charging problems may be useful to solve iPhone keeps restarting during restore.
+Besides the hardware issues, you could force restart your iPhone, update to the latest system software and use Joyoshare UltFix to repair the system issues.
 If you've tried out these methods and are still experiencing a restart every time you try to connect your iPhone, then don't give up.
-Utilize Apple's website or call 1-800-MY APPLE, they will be happy to help you diagnose the problem.
-You should also check that the latest firmware version is installed on the device.
-However, that is another story for another time.
-Good luck, and let us know what works.
+Contact Apple Support, they will be happy to help you diagnose the problem.